 My 3 year old son smashed his finger in the door at day care last November.
 Since then, his finger has swelled and oozed puss and blood several times.
 We have been to the doctor many times and have been through many rounds of antibiotics.
 We finally stamped out the infection but now there is fungus on the nail of the finger.
 We have been applying Nizoral until we are sick of it.
 This has been going on since May!
 When will the fungus go away?
 The doctor says fungus is very hard to kill.
 This has been very hard to maintain with a 3 year old boy who likes to get dirty.
 Is there any other solution for stamping out this fungus?
 We are at our wits end with this.
 Tired of bandages and ointment!
 What can we do?

 Lesley Cooper - Little Rock, Arkansas

-Dear Lesley, Last night I had bad dreams about fungal nails.
+Dear Lesley, Last night I had bad dreams about nail fungus.
 Your story reminded me of the seemingly interminable battle I have had with them.
 Mine began when I was in college and rowed on the crew team.
 I had athlete’s foot that eventually spread into the toenails.

 The nails of our fingers and toes are tremendously effective barriers.
 This barrier makes it quite difficult for a superficial infection to invade the nail.
 Once an infection has set up residence, the same barrier that was so effective in protecting us against infection now works against us, making it difficult to treat the infection.